Curt Casali Player Props: Reds vs. Phillies

-Saturday, Curt Casali and the Cincinnati Reds square off against the Philadelphia Phillies and Bailey Falter, with the first pitch at 4:05 PM ET.
+On Thursday, Curt Casali (coming off going 0-for-3) and the Cincinnati Reds play the Philadelphia Phillies, whose starting pitcher will be Bailey Falter.
+First pitch is at 6:40 PM ET.

-He returns to action for the first time since April 8, when he went 0-for-3 against the Pirates.
+In his most recent game he had a hitless performance (0-for-3) against the Braves.

 Curt Casali Game Info & Props vs. the Phillies